papatakabookclub/BLIS-PYQs/BLIE226.md

 ### Term-End Examination June, 2019

 **Part-I Answer any four, in about 500 words each.
 (4*10=40)**

+1. Discuss with illustrations, five major managerial functions.
+1. What are the changes which have occurred in libraries in the recent past ?
+Explain how these changes can be managed.
+1. Explain with examples the difficulties in acquiring information resources by Indian libraries.
+1. Discuss the points to be considered while planning and designing a library building.
+1. Explain the statement "libraries are considered to be social memory of the society" highlighting the need for and the circumstances of preservation of library documents.
+1. Explain advantages and disadvantages of 'library stock verification'.
+What precautionary measures do you suggest to prevent loss of documents in libraries ?

 **Part-II Answer any six, in about 250 words each.
 (6*5=30)**

+1. Define 'management' and identify its characteristics.
+2. Explain the principle of 'the best reading for the largest number at the least cost'.
+2. Trade discount
+2. Browne charging system
+2. Control methods for circulation system
+2. Factors to be considered while selecting site and location for a library building
+2. Digital preservation
+2. Binding consumables

 ### Term-End Examination December, 2018

 **Part-I Answer any four, in about 500 words each.
 (4*10=40)**

+1. List the general principles of management.
+10 Explain how their application leads to efficiency in working of libraries.
+1. Explain the routines of classification process in 10 libraries and information centres.
+1. What are the main causes of disasters ?
+Describe 10 the disaster prevention measures to be taken while planning a library building.
+1. List elements of HR planning.
+Explain the need 10 for induction and deployment in libraries.
+1. What are the various methods of preparing the 10 library budget ?
+Explain the features of zerobased budgeting.
+1. Explain the implications of ICT developments on 10 e-procurement and e-documents.

 **Part-II Answer any six, in about 250 words each.
 (6*5=30)**

+1. Maslow's Theory of hierarchy of needs
+1. Problems in implementing TQM in libraries
+1. Weeding of library materials
+1. Sources of finance for libraries
+1. Methods of financial estimation
+1. Binding of periodicals
+1. Principles of library expenditure
+1. Change management process

+---

 ### Term-End Examination June, 2018

 **Part-I Answer any four, in about 500 words each.
 (4*10=40)**

+1. Define 'Total Quality Management'.
+Explain how TQM can be implemented in libraries and information centres.
+1. Discuss the various approaches to deal with resistance to organisational change.
+1. Describe the methods of acquisition of documents through monetary payment.
+1. Explain the term 'human resource development' (HRD).
+Discuss how it can be implemented in libraries.
+1. What do you understand by financial management ?
+List its components.
+Discuss the principles that govern financial management in libraries.
+1. Explain the nature of LIS professionals of the future library and information organisations.
+2.
 **Part-II Answer any six, in about 250 words each.
 (6*5=30)**

+1. Directing and its sub-functions
+2. Modern scientific management
+2. Impact of electronic publications on acquision
+2. Types of orders for serials
+2. Methods of financial estimation
+2. Merits and demerits of participative management
+2. Methods of communication
+2. Space needs of a library building